shelkemayur2002/new/README.md

 ### **🐞Bug-id : P3-BG-12**

 **Description:**
-Clear All does not reset Role filters.
+1. In Staff Performance, both Role checkboxes (Promodizer & Supervisor) are auto-checked.
+2. Clicking **Clear All Filters** does **not** uncheck these boxes.
+3. Role filter remains active and cannot be fully reset.

-**Expected Result:** Role checkboxes should uncheck when clearing filters.
+**Expected Result:** Clear All should reset all filters including role checkboxes.
-**Actual Result:** Both checkboxes remain checked.
+**Actual Result:** Promodizer & Supervisor remain selected after Clear All.

 **Category:**  Functional